All Episodes

 He gave us the ability to think for ourselves and do what we want to do and have the ability to be as good as we want to be or as sinful as we want to be.

-And from what I was told by one very intelligent minister that I ran across in my lifetime, I was told that the only way that he can truly do that was to remove himself And remove all evidence of himself, of his existence, to be able to give us the ability to have free will.
+And from what I was told by one very intelligent minister that I ran across in my lifetime, I was told that the only way that he can truly do that was to remove himself and remove all evidence of himself of his existence to be able to give us the ability to have free will.

-Because if we were to look up in the sky, it would be like a police officer looking down at us saying, yes, you've got to do what you have to do because I'm watching you.
+Because if we were to look up in the sky, it would be like a police officer looking down and us saying, yes, you've got to do what you have to do because I'm watching you.

-If he had the ability to do that, and if he truly removed himself from our lives so that we had the ability to have free will, Then why are the Satanists and the very religious people trying to use the basis of a book and everything, trying to scare us into doing the right thing, when He alone gave us the ability to create our own decisions as we see fit, and to leave it up to us to be a good person or not.
+If he had the ability to do that, and if he truly removed himself from our lives so that we had the ability to have free will, then why are the Satanists and the very religious people trying to use The basis of a book and everything trying to scare us into doing the right thing when he alone gave us the ability to create our own decisions as we see fit and

 Father?

-Okay, first thing is that, yes, we were given free will.
+The first thing is that, yes, we were given free will.

-However, from the very first, man abused that ability to use that free will wisely, prudently, by violating God's commandments in the Garden.
+However, from the very first, man abused that ability to use that free will wisely, prudently, by violating God's commandments in the garden.

 To suggest that he hid himself, though, is not biblical.

-And you won't find that in Scripture, and you won't find that in the teachings of the Church anywhere.
+And you won't find that in Scripture, and you won't find that in the teachings of the church anywhere.

 As a matter of fact, the Apostle Paul tells us that he has made himself known in the things he created.

-God has made a witness of himself in a multitude of ways and the primary way is in the created world and we can know God exists by the things he created.
+God has made a witness of himself in a multitude of ways.

 One I should have started on much earlier.